kissmygritts/git-workshop-notes/_Git Index.md

 -

 ## A little about me
 My name is Mitch Gritts and I work as a developer/biologist at NDOW.
-I use git nearly everyday but often have to Google anything beyond the basic workflow
+I use git nearly everyday but often have to Google anything beyond the basic workflow.

 ## TAs